entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/hub.md

 ### Concepts

-These are the key entities in the Entando Hub:
+The key entities in the Entando Hub are:

 - `Bundle Group`: A Bundle Group is a group of one or more Entando Bundles.
 - `Bundle Group Version`: A Bundle Group can have one or more versions, each with a particular status.